think-mm/enblog/input/posts/2008/11-04-i-am-voting-for-obama-and-i-urge-you-to-do-the-same.md

 <p style="margin: 0in 0in 0pt" class="MsoNormal"><span style="font-size: 10pt"><font face="Times New Roman">Mukto-Mona member Hassanal Abdullah is a <span id="lw_1225776008_13" class="yshortcuts">New York City High School</span> math teacher, poet and the author of 15 books in Bengali and one book is English.
 He is also the editor of a bilingual poetry journal, <em>Shabdaguchha</em>.</font></span></p>

 </font></font>

+_This is single post of Hassanal Abdullah who is a poet, novelist, critic and the author of 18 books including 10 collections of poetry.
+He lives in New York.
+Hassanal is the editor of a bilingual poetry journal, Shabdaguchha._